Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 The range of what can and cannot be represented is type specific, more bits equates to a larger space of representable values, conversely smaller types mean less possible values.

-Let us consider the IEEE 16 bit half float `float16_t` , it has 5 exponent bits and 10 significant bits, and guess what : it can’t represent `15359`!
+Let us consider the IEEE 16 bit half float `float16_t` , it has 5 exponent bits and 10 significand bits, and guess what : it can’t represent `15359`!

 So what would happen when we try to set it to `15359` ?
 ```C++